EntityGraphQL/EntityGraphQL/docs/content/schema-creation/05-other-data-sources.md

 ---
-title: "Other Data Sources"
+title: 'Other Data Sources'
-metaTitle: "Combining multiple data sources in your GraphQL schema - EntityGraphQL"
+metaTitle: 'Combining multiple data sources in your GraphQL schema - EntityGraphQL'
-metaDescription: "Combining multiple data sources in your GraphQL schema"
+metaDescription: 'Combining multiple data sources in your GraphQL schema'
 ---

 EntityGraphQL lets you add fields that resolve data from other sources other than the core context you created your schema with.
 This is powerful as it let's you create a single API that brings together multiple data sources into an object graph.

 # `WithService<T>()` Fields